 Some people with WPW syndrome never have tachyarrhythmia and its associated symptoms.
-In those who do, symptoms usually begin between ages 11-50.
-The frequency and severity of the tachyarrhythmia varies from 1 person to another and may be associated with any or all of these symptoms:
+In those who do, symptoms usually begin between ages 11-50 years old.
+The frequency and severity of the tachyarrhythmia varies from one person to another and may be associated with any or all of these symptoms:

 In rare cases, a person will go into cardiac arrest and lose consciousness.